4GeeksAcademy/react-tutorial-exercises/exercises/03-separate-files/README.md

 # `03` Separate Files

-Thanks to WebPack, we can use modules to split our code in several files using the [***import*** statement](https://breatheco.de/en/lesson/importing-and-exporting-javascript-modules/) like this:
+Thanks to WebPack, we can split our code in several files using the [***import*** statement](https://breatheco.de/en/lesson/importing-and-exporting-javascript-modules/) like this:

 ```js
 // file1.js